wyy-code/MADGA/README.md

 ```
 ## BibTex Citation

 If you find this paper or repository helpful, please cite our paper.
-Thanks a lot.
+Thanks a lot~